Overcoming Narcissistic Abuse, by Elizabeth Shaw – life Coach.

 It’s a proven mood-booster that’s good for your body and mind.
 Exercise also raises your self-esteem and confidence.
 And it’s considered to be a treatment for mild to moderate depression.
 It releases endorphins which naturally lift your mood.

 Even a brisk walk can do this.
-Just find one that you enjoy, joining team sport is great for making new friends, or dancing.
+Just find one exercise that you enjoy, joining team sport is great for making new friends, or dancing.

-3-5 times a week, for around 30 mins, just start slow if it seems too daunting, one day a week 10 min, then next week do two days, make a plan and stick to it, slowly increases at a pace you’re comfortable with.
+Aim for, 3-5 times a week, for around 30 mins, just start slow if it seems too daunting, one day a week 10 min, then next week do two days, make a plan and stick to it, slowly increases at a pace you’re comfortable with.

-Yoga or meditation, just 2-5 minutes a day can help.
+Just starting with 2-5 minutes a day can help.

-Focus on your breath
+Focus on your breathing.

-Make a picture in your mind of a beautiful image
+Make a picture in your mind of a beautiful image.

-Repeat a simple word or mantra, like “happiness”
+Repeat a simple word or mantra, like “happiness.”

 Do something meaningful.
 Find something you enjoy, Get involved in an activity that feels important to you.
 It may be athletic, political, spiritual, or a social cause where you can volunteer.
 Look for something that gives you a sense of purpose.

 Be creative.
 Direct your focus into something constructive.
 Rediscover your strengths.
 If you have a long-lost talent or interest, dive back into it.
-Listening to music, learning to play an instrument, try painting, dancing, singing, writing, keep trying new things to you discover what you enjoy.
+Listening to music, learning to play an instrument, try painting, dancing, singing, writing, etc. keep trying new things to you discover what you enjoy.